 Using the Right Equipment: There’s equipment that you can use while taking your dog on a walk that teaches it not to pull and reduce the effect when they do.
 You could shop for a bungee leash or get a two handle leash which works well for big dogs.
 These type of leashes are usually lightweight, stretchy and have shock absorbers that will help minimize the effect of your dog pulling and might get it to even stop this behavior over time.
 Another handy equipment for dog owners is the training harness.
 This equipment is an attachment to the leash that is placed on the dog’s back not only helps your dog pull less while on walks but it also ensures that your dog isn’t hurting their neck by pulling.
 There are two types of no-pull harnesses: those with the hook for the leash on the back on those that have the hook on the chest.
 The ones that hook the leash on the chest are very good to train medium and small dogs while the other ones do well with large breeds.
 This equipment is a must-have for dog owners who wish to go on more pleasant walks with their dogs.

 Get Some Assistance: If you are not the DIY type, you can hire the assistance of a professional dog trainer to help you train your dog to learn good leash manners.
 This could be done with one-to-one sessions or in a group course.
 This is a great opportunity to bond with your dog.

 Remember that you need to be patient while training your dog to behave better while on walks because you will eventually get the results you want when you’re consistent.
 Also, shopping for the right equipment will quickly improve the unwanted behavior and get you going on walks with your dog more often.
-Take a look at our selection of no-pull harnesses and bungee leashes in our store.
 Don’t hesitate to contact us for advice on picking the right size or equipment to once and for all leash train your dog.